Kiehl012/Threat_Level_Midnight/README.md

  In this machine generated script, we prompted Michael with "Dwight" and let the model generate
                         sentences for Michael.
-Dwight's lines are then fed off of Michael's, Jim's off of Dwight's, Pam's off of Jim's, and Andy's off of Pam.
+Dwight's lines are then fed off of Michael's, Jim's off of Dwight's, and Pam's off of Jim's.
                         <br> Once again, the model isn't perfect but it does bear some semblance to a scene from our
                         beloved sitcom.